Jo-Lam/synthesise_identifiers_ALSPAC/README.md

 # synthesise_Data
+This file is a brief introduction of the considerations and process of creating a synthetic ALSPAC dataset with fake names and high-fidelity data.
+For detailed description of the methods, please refer to the manuscript (to be published).

 Task A: Create High Fidelity Synthetic Dataset for ALSPAC Real ALSPAC Data is only accessible in Secure Research Environments, fake example data used to develop code. (fake_testing.csv)